BNN-UPC/graphlaxy/README.md

 ## About

-This is a tool used to create synthetic graph datasets with an even distribution over a set of metrics (or projection) using \'Nash Bargain Scheme\' with \'Powell\' optimization.
+This is a tool used to create synthetic graph datasets with an even distribution over a set of metrics (or projection) using \'Nash Bargain Scheme\'  optimization.
 It has a subcommand to generate the dataset with pre-trained parameters, a series of subcommands to train a new set of parameters, and subcommands to analyze the results (plots and statistics).

 The metrics this project uses are the mean clustering coefficient (also known as transitivity) and the logarithm of the density.
-These metrics are important for other studies of the investigation group, but the work can be extended to use other metrics.
+These metrics were selected because they are important for other studies of the investigation group, but the work can be extended to use other metrics.

-This tool is a command-line tool, this document, and the associated paper are all the documentation available for the moment.
+This document and the associated paper are all the documentation available at the moment.

 ## Motivation (from abstract)

-Graphs have been used to model a wide variety of problems.
-Yet to have robust conclusions it is important to have a dataset that explores the entire solution space.
+In general, to draw robust conclusions from a dataset, all the analyzed populations must be represented on said dataset.
+A dataset that does not fulfill this condition is normally referred to as selection bias.
+On the other hand, graphs have been used to model a wide variety of problems.
 Although synthetic graphs can be used to augment available real graph datasets to overcome selection bias, the generation of unbiased synthetic datasets is complex with current tools.
 In this work, we propose a method to find a synthetic graph dataset that has an even representation of graphs with different metrics.
 The resulting dataset can then be used, among others, for benchmarking graph processing techniques as the accuracy of different Graph Neural Network (GNN) models or the speedups obtained by different graph processing acceleration frameworks.

 ## Requirements and installation

 For the moment the only way to use the software is to download the repository, install the dependencies and run the command-line tool.

 This project has multiple dependencies.
-It uses the `networkit` package for the RMat implementation, `networkx` package to calculate the graph metrics, `scipy` package for the optimization problem, and `pebble` package (optional) to control the multiprocess characteristics.
-It also uses the `NumPy` and `pandas` packages.
+It uses the `networkit` package for the RMat implementation, `networkx` package to calculate the graph metrics, `scipy` package for the optimization problem, `matplotlib` for plots, and `pebble` package (optional) to control the multiprocess characteristics.
+It also uses the `numpy` and `pandas` packages.
 Not all dependencies are required to run all commands.

 The repository has a `requirements.txt` to install with a single command all the dependencies:
 ```